mvshmakov/dotfiles/README.md

 - `ql` is an alias for a quick look MacOS files feature.
 - `bat` is a good alternative to `cat` for `JSON` files.

-If you want your current system configuration to match your Brewfile
+If you want your current system configuration to match your Brewfile (purge all non-fixed deps)

 `brew bundle --force cleanup`